Aayush-683/Ecommerce-Project/README.md

 # E-Commerce Website README

 Welcome to our E-Commerce Website!
 Below you'll find all the essential information to get started with our platform.
+(may contain bugs, i was only responsible for backend coding)

 ## Table of Contents